qygoh/PUI2018_qg412/HW3_qg412/README.md

 # For Assignments 2,3&4

+Readme for assignment 1 is stored inside assignment 1's folder.

 ## Assignment 2

 The main file for this assignment is _Assignment2_qg412_, which stores both the compulsory and extra credit assignment.